bishnarender/american-express-default-prediction/README.md

 -----

 ### nn_main.ipynb
 A neural network was also trained on "modified raw data","manual features" and "target features".
-Two models are presented in this file.
+Two models are presented in this file.<br />
-One was trained on only "modified raw data".
+One was trained on only "modified raw data".<br />
-Second was trained on both "modified raw data + manual features + target features".
+Second was trained on both "modified raw data + manual features + target features".<br />
-Modified raw data is a histogram formulation on raw data.
+Modified raw data is a histogram formulation on raw data.<br />

 Model architecture.
 ![model](https://user-images.githubusercontent.com/49610834/224018286-b40fbc28-0f70-4b68-8f97-e4924601347f.jpg)